nguyenhphilip/PITB/posts/rome/index.md

 Long story short, I didn’t enjoy it.
 I bemoaned the literature reviews, academic writing, and how little inherent feedback I received from the work.
 I never really knew if I was moving in the right direction, and what was deemed a discovery was less than thrilling to me.

 Maybe I was missing the bigger picture, I thought.
 They weren't merely hunting for p-values; they were asking and refining questions, proposing and testing hypotheses, defining and advancing science.
 My optimism was often revived when I reminded myself of this.
-But when it came to actually doing the work, my mind was often resistant and someplace else.
+But when it came to actually doing the work, my mind was resistant and someplace else.
 Perhaps I liked the idea of becoming a scientist more than actually being a scientist.

 I trudged through and finished the project, but by semester’s end, my thoughts had grown cynical and indifferent as my curiosity and general enthusiasm for science waned.
 I was likely burning out at this point.
 In addition to the research project, I was still studying for calculus and statistics while also working full time on the study.
 A break was called for.
 Fortunately, the lab was headed to Rome.